Swanky-Ibises/eduGamer/README.md

 ## Back-End Components: ##

    server/users/userModel.js:
-    The schema in use by MongoDB is defined here.
+    User information is stored in a MongoDB using Mongoose as an ORM.
+The schema accepts a unique username field as a string (required) and a password as a string (required).
 User scores are recorded in an array, with the highest scores of each game in their own property.
+For each new game added, create a new field for the new game scores array and new game high score.

    server/users/userController.js:
     All methods that interact directly with the database are defined in userController.js.
+For each new game added update the getUser controller userObject to include the new game high score and array to hold all scores.

    server/server.js:
     Handles all post/get requests and connections to the DB.
 Also determines what route is chosen when the user clicks on 'profile' page depending on whether or not they're logged in.

+    API V2 refactors the routes from the original API to a more RESTful model.

+    EX:
+    V1: /leaderboard is now
+    V2: /api/v2/leaderboard/:gametype
+    API V2 is more specific in exposing a route that returns a leaderboard for one game specified in the gametype parameter.